12 reasons no one’s applying to your open job

 As we now know for sure, the challenge of attracting and keeping people isn’t going to go the way of the stimulus money.
 Now’s the time to take stock of the reality of your situation and take bold steps to attract the right talent for your organization.
 When you do, be sure you are doing everything humanly possible to keep these people as well.

 Roberta Matuson is the president of Matuson Consulting.
 Over the last few decades, Roberta has helped leaders in highly regarded companies, including General Motors, New Balance, and Microsoft, and small- to medium-size businesses, achieve dramatic growth and market leadership through the maximization of talent.
-She’s the author of the newly released, Can We Talk?
+She’s the author of Can We Talk?
 Seven Principles for Managing Difficult Conversations at Work.